jonthorell/QuizGame/README.md

 ![folders](https://github.com/jonthorell/QuizGame/blob/main/assets/images/readme-files/folder-hieararchy.PNG?raw=true)

 The css and javascript folders contain one file each.
 The readme-file folders only contain screenshots used for this documentation.
+The question folder contains 6 text-files used to create the array of questions.
+It also has an excel-file.
+Not used by the game itself, but used to create the textfiles by cutting and pasting.

 # Bugs encountered and fixed

 1. The countdown timer initially only ran once, for the first question.
-Had forgotten to reset the timer to the initial value of ten.
+Had forgotten to reset the timer to the initial value of six.
 Once that was fixed, it runs for every question.
 2. The text in the answer-buttons and the buttons in the top-row could sometimes spill over in lower resolutions.
 Fixed with some media-queries.
 3. Got some odd values in the function that retrieves the question values from the array.
 Turns out it was a mistake regarding variable scope.
 I refactored the entire code to remove all global variables.
 4. The functons that were present when the re-factoring took place are: